#4 Proxy Metrics

 - Percent of members who add at least one member to their “Friends” list within six months.
 The Netflix Friends feature launched with one percent of members using the feature, grew to 5% over three years, then Netflix killed the feature.
 The assumption was that the Friends proxy metric needed to surpass twenty percent to achieve a meaningful retention improvement.

 - Percent of members who stream at least 15 minutes of video in a month.
 At the launch of streaming in 2007, this metric was 5%.
 Today, it’s north of 90%.
-We chose fifteen minutes because this was the smallest increment of value — the shortest TV episode was fifteen minutes. ( I’m sure Netflix measures a similar proxy today but at a variety of much higher “hurdles” — likely the percent of members who watch at least 10/20/30/40 hours a month.)
+We chose fifteen minutes because this was the smallest value increment — the shortest TV episode was fifteen minutes. ( I’m sure Netflix measures a similar proxy today but at a variety of much higher “hurdles” — likely the percent of members who watch at least 10/20/30/40 hours a month.)

 - Percent of new members who rate at least 50 movies in their first six weeks with the service.
 This metric was our proxy for our personalization efforts.
 The theory was that if customers were willing to rate movies, they valued the movie recommendations Netflix provided.
 We drove this metric from the low single digits into the high twenties over a few years.

-- Percent of first choice DVDs delivered to members the next day in the mail.
+- Percent of first-choice DVDs delivered to members the next day in the mail.
 One of the early insights about our DVD-by-mail service was that delivering the first choice DVD the next day was critical.
 At first measurement, the metric was seventy percent.
 We drove this metric to ninety percent by standing up fifty automated DVD delivery hubs throughout the US.
 We also integrated the inventory data from each delivery hub with the merchandising system.
 We only merchandised titles that were available in a member’s local shipping center.

 As you evaluate potential metrics, make sure the proxy: